-Ammonium hydrogencarbonate is a crystalline solid white in colour which smells like ammonia.
+Ammonium hydrogen carbonate is a colourless crystalline solid which smells like ammonia.
 It is soluble in water but insoluble in ethanol, acetone, alcohol, and benzene.
 It is hazardous to the environment and immediate measures should be taken to stop the spread.
 It is widely used in food processing.

 Properties of Ammonium bicarbonate – NH4HCO3

 NH4HCO3 Uses (Ammonium bicarbonate)